A Breast Lift With Implants (Masto-Augmentation)

-Better known as an augmentation mastopexy, breast lift with implant procedures aim to lift and fill out breasts suffering from ptosis.
-Breast lift procedures aim to restore the breasts to a natural position on the chest wall, while the augmentation portion of the procedure aims to return firmness and fullness to the breasts.
+Better known as an augmentation mastopexy, a breast lift with implant procedure aims to lift and fill out breasts suffering from ptosis.
+The Breast lift procedure aims to restore the breasts to a natural position on the chest wall, while the augmentation portion of the procedure aims to return firmness and fullness to the breasts – especially the upper pole.

 What is breast ptosis?
 It basically describes the natural consequence of ageing where the breasts and/or nipples gradually droop and sag.
 The rate at which a woman’s breasts droop and the degree of ptosis depends on a number of factors.
 These include:

 Post-menopausal women and those with more collagen deficiencies (such as lose who suffer from ehlers-danlos) may experience more drastic ptosis due to a loss of skin elasticity.